achal-singh/Knowledge-Bank/sql/sql-glossary.md

     FROM order_items oi
     JOIN order_items_notes oin
         USING (order_id, product_id)

-    -- Exercise Solution
-    SELECT
-        p.date,
-        c.name AS client,
-        p.amount,
-        pm.name

-    FROM clients c

-    JOIN payments p
-    	USING (client_id)

-    JOIN payment_methods pm
-    	ON p.payment_method = pm.payment_method_id
     ```

 25. **NATURAL JOIN:** We let the sql engine figure out the join on its own.
 That's why it is not a recommended JOIN to use.

 26. **CROSS JOIN:** It is used to combine or join every record from the first table with every record of the second table.

-    ```
+    ```sql
     -- Implicit Syntax
     SELECT
     c.first_name AS customer,
     p.name AS product

     FROM customers c, orders o
     ORDER BY c.first_name

     -- Explicit Syntax (Recommended)
     SELECT
     c.first_name AS customer,
     p.name AS product

     FROM customers c
     CROSS JOIN orders o
     ORDER BY c.first_name
     ```

 27. **UNIONS:** Used to combine rows from different queries against same or different tables.

-    ```
+    ```sql
     SELECT
     order_id,
     order_date,
     'Active' AS status